peterpme/angular-accordion-tabs-directive/README.md

 ### TODO

+-Modernizr Support for those looking for transitions.
+Currently transitions only work IE10+

-Right now this works just fine if you reach a breakpoint on page load.
+-Right now this works just fine if you reach a breakpoint on page load.
 I currently have a solution for automatically converting tabs to accordions and vice versa but I'm looking for a better solution.
 Stay tuned.